SatyamVyas04/MasteringPython/README.md

 #### > What is the difference between addressable and conventional fire alarm systems?
 Addressable fire alarm systems provide individual addresses to each device, such as smoke detectors or manual call points, within the system.
 This allows for specific identification of the device's location when an alarm is triggered, aiding in pinpointing the source of the fire.
 In contrast, conventional fire alarm systems group multiple devices on a circuit, with each circuit representing a zone, and the alarm indicates the general area rather than the specific device.

-#### > Under what condition are smoke/heat detectors needed above false ceilings?
+#### > Under what conditions are smoke/heat detectors needed above false ceilings?
 Voids, such as false ceilings or flooring exceeding 800 mm in height, should be equipped with detectors spaced according to standard installation guidelines.
 However, for voids below 800 mm, independent coverage may not be required unless the void serves as a pathway for the spread of fire between rooms or compartments.

 #### > What is the role of a response indicator?
 The response indicator plays a vital role in fire alarm systems by providing visual and/or audible feedback to firefighters or emergency responders.
 When an alarm is activated, the response indicator displays the specific location and type of alarm, enabling responders to quickly identify the source of the alarm and take appropriate action to mitigate the fire situation.

 ## PASSIVE FIRE PROTECTION
-#### > What type of fire separation are provided in the structure of the building?
+#### > What type of fire separation is provided in the structure of the building?
 1. Firewalls: Vertical barriers designed to prevent the spread of fire and smoke between separate buildings or sections of a building.
 2. Fire-rated walls: Walls constructed with fire-resistant materials and assemblies to contain fire within a specific area and prevent its spread to adjacent spaces.
 3. Fire doors: Doors equipped with fire-resistant materials and self-closing mechanisms to restrict the passage of fire and smoke between compartments.
 4. Fire-rated floors/ceilings: Horizontal assemblies designed to resist the spread of fire and smoke between different levels of a building.
-5. Fire dampers: Devices installed in ductwork to prevent the spread of fire and smoke through ventilation systems.
+5. Fire dampers: Devices installed in the ductwork to prevent the spread of fire and smoke through ventilation systems.
 6. Fire-resistant glazing: Glass or glazing systems with fire-resistant properties, used in windows, doors, and other openings to maintain compartmentation and prevent fire spread.

 #### > What is cable duct protection?